As a short-term rental host, the importance of regular property maintenance can’t be overlooked.

 From time to time, a pipe might leak, your water heater might break, or your garbage disposal might stop working.

 On top of being really stressful and time-consuming, plumbing issues could damage your property, require you to pay a plumber extra for emergency services, and require you to refund your guests for any inconvenience.
+So, addressing issues early on is worth it.

 Airbnb Hosting Tip: In addition to everything above, finding a plumber to do preventative maintenance is good because you’ll start to build a relationship with a plumber you trust.
 If (and when) something urgent does come up, you’ll know who to call.